AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 • Pharmaceutical companies risk being outpaced by more digitally agile competitors who innovate rapidly and bring new drugs to market faster.

-• Failing to meet consumers’ evolving digital expectations, especially in an era where digital health solutions are increasingly sought after, is a big concern.
+• Failing to meet consumers’ evolving expectations, especially in an era where digital health solutions are increasingly preferred, is a big concern.

 • A lack of digital agility can hinder the industry's response to global health crises (see: COVID-19), which demand swift adaptation and innovation.

-The deployment of AI empowers tech entrepreneurs, in particular, to address the industry's challenges and bottlenecks.
-With AI, these business leaders can make healthcare more accessible, effective, and attuned to diverse patient needs.
+The use of AI empowers tech entrepreneurs, in particular, to address the industry's big challenges.
+With AI, business leaders can make healthcare more accessible, effective, and attuned to diverse patient needs.

 Artificial intelligence in the pharmaceutical industry: Evaluating emerging opportunities